cbainter/DataScientistsToolbox_GettingAndCleaningData_Project/README.md

 # Instructions
 To run the analysis, download the data set (or uncomment the appropriate lines in the run_analysis.R script) into your local directory for R Studio.
+Load the run_analysis.R file (should show up in the source window).

 Source the code and you'll end up with a variable named finalDataSet (data frame) and the viewer should launch allowing you to explore the data frame.